gen-ass/multi-lang-site/README.md

-# Multi-lang Site
+# Multi-Lang Site

 Using tabs to create a multipage layout to display various language options.
 This helps users pick the appropriate language once on the landing page.

 ## Purpose

-Testing how various languages affects the lauout of a page and what to learn once the text is commited to a site.
+Testing how various languages affects the layout of a page and what to learn once the text is committed to a site.

 ### Notes

-Each language will format differently depending on sentence length structure
+Each language will format differently depending on sentence structure length

 ```
 The Student Enrolment Centre (SEC) is responsible
 ```

 ```
 Die Studente-inskrywingsentrum lê data
 ```